När en vacker tanke blir en sång: Album information

-After producing a large part of her previous album "Som jag är", Agnetha's fiancé Björn Ulvaeus this time produced the entire album.
-They got married on the 6 July 1971.
+After producing a large part of her previous album Som jag är, Agnetha's fiancé Björn Ulvaeus this time produced the entire album.
+They got married on 6 July 1971.
 The recording of the album took place on various occasions during 1971, beginning in May, continuing through July and October and ending on 4 November.
 As with her previous albums, the recording was assisted by Michael B. Tretow and features Sven-Olof Walldoff and his choir and orchestra.

-Contrary to its predecessor "Som jag är", which mainly included cover versions and only two new Agnetha compositions, Agnetha's fourth studio album consists almost entirely of her own work.
+Contrary to its predecessor Som jag är, which mainly included cover versions and only two new Agnetha compositions, Agnetha's fourth studio album consists almost entirely of her own work.
 The last track, "Dröm är dröm, och saga saga", was the only exception, being a cover version of Anna Identici's hit Era bello il mio ragazzo.
-Considering the fact that she also wrote some of the lyrics herself or together with producer Björn Ulvaeus, "När en vacker tanke blir en sång" (the title coming from the first line of the lyrics of "Då finns du hos mig") can be seen as the most personal and self-written album of her career (its successor "Elva kvinnor i ett hus" includes ten Agnetha compositions, yet no lyrics by her).
+Considering the fact that she also wrote some of the lyrics herself or together with producer Björn Ulvaeus, "När en vacker tanke blir en sång" (the title coming from the first line of the lyrics of "Då finns du hos mig") can be seen as the most personal and self-written album of her career (its successor Elva kvinnor i ett hus includes ten Agnetha compositions, yet no lyrics by her).

 The above-mentioned "Dröm är dröm, och saga saga" marks also one of the first occasions that all four of the future ABBA members can be heard on the same recording.
 Additionally, both Benny Andersson and Anni-Frid Lyngstad also contributed to some other tracks on the album: